what is ledger

 Ledger supports thousands of assets, including Bitcoin, Ethereum, Solana, XRP, and most ERC-20 tokens.
 It also works with staking assets like Tezos, Polkadot, and Cosmos.

-Beyond coins, Ledger connects with NFTs, DeFi platforms, and third-party wallets like MetaMask and MyEtherWallet.
+Beyond coins, it is connects with NFTs, DeFi platforms, and third-party wallets like MetaMask and MyEtherWallet.
 You can manage everything through Ledger Live or use it as a secure signing device with other platforms.

 Using Ledger Live

-Ledger Live is the official app that connects to your Ledger device.
+Ledger Live is the official app that connects to your the device.
 It’s designed for simple asset management without sacrificing security.

 With Ledger Live, you can: